Skip to main content

 Your council or housing association could offer to move you quickly if it is very urgent.

-This is called a management transfer.
-It usually means you get extra priority on any waiting lists.
+It is called a management transfer when your landlord moves you quickly for these reasons.
+It usually means you get extra priority on housing waiting lists.

-Councils must give you a lifetime secure tenancy if you had a:
+A council must give you a secure lifetime tenancy if you had a:

-• secure tenancy - but not a flexible or fixed term tenancy
+• secure lifetime tenancy - but not a flexible or fixed term tenancy

 • assured housing association tenancy - but not an assured shorthold tenancy

-Housing associations do not have to offer fully assured tenancies but they can.
+Housing associations do not have to give you a fully assured tenancy but they can.

 You can also ask the council for homeless help if you are experiencing domestic abuse.